DavidCGranger/Dell-Precision-7520-Legacy-macOS/README.md

 ### Before you give this EFI a try, make sure you read [this](#Generating-your-own-serial-and-Editing-ROM)!

-This repo includes an OpenCore EFI for the Dell Precision 7520 (i7-6820HQ, Skylake).
+This repo includes an OpenCore EFI for the Dell Precision 7520 (i7-6820HQ, Skylake) for legacy Versions of macOS, currently only High Sierra, with a little luck all the way from El Capitan to Big Sur, Monterey being supported mainline.

 Testing on: